t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 [I have contacted `debian-user`](https://lists.debian.org/debian-user/2023/05/msg00853.html) about the issues and, following the advice, also the maintainer of the `nbd-client`.

-Some useful info from the feedback and new findings:
+Some useful info from the feedback and a few new findings:

 ### Debian installer
-- has a dedicated NBD parameter `modules=partman-nbd`, which, according to `/usr/share/doc/nbd-client/README.Debian.gz` should let configure nbd from Debian installer.
+- has a dedicated NBD parameter `modules=partman-nbd`, which, according to `/usr/share/doc/nbd-client/README.Debian.gz` should let configure nbd using Debian installer.

 - during the installation (within the installer system), the `nbd-client` can